 Out with the old, in with the new

-Steven King is the one and only artist that created the entire “Venture Across America/Canada” imaging campaign you see on the roads today.
-King was hired as the in-house senior graphic artist & designer to rebrand the U-Haul fleet campaign with a fresh-new look in 1997.
-King began creating the "Venture Across America/Canada" graphics in 1997 to 2013.
-U-Haul continues to print his graphics for their fleet each year and are dominating the roads over 186,000 trucks strong.
+Steve King is the sole artist behind the iconic "Venture Across America/Canada" imaging campaign for U-Haul that you see on the roads today.
+He conceptualized and brought this distinctive ad campaign to life, shaping the visual identity of one of America's most recognized brands.
+King created the graphics from 1997 to 2013, and U-Haul continues to print his graphics for their fleet each year and are dominating the roads over 186,000 trucks strong.

 |

 King was the visionary behind the program, the central core of it's making.
 He worked directly with universities, scientists, historians, and other specialists to ensure the accuracy of each subject.
-He gathered all the facts, field notes, photos, selected models, arranged the photoshoots, created the concepts, conceptual drafts, designs, created the final illustrations and checked quality control for the final printing process.
+He gathered all the facts, field notes, photos, selected models, arranged the photoshoots, created the concepts, conceptual drafts, designs, created the final illustrations (vector art - created in Adobe Illustrator) and checked quality control for the final printing process.

 The birth of a new campaign